milena-t/PhD_chapter1/README.md

 Filter protein sequences that don't have correct start/stop codons: `bash_scripts/filter_bad_proteins.sh`.

-## Filter for repeats
+### Filter for repeats

 I do a blast search of all the proteins extracted above against the repeat families fround by repeatmodeller to identify which protein sequences are likely repeats that were misannotated: `bash_scripts/blast_repeat_families_against_proteins.sh`

-## Annotation evaluation
+### Annotation evaluation

-At this point I evaluate the annotation for several aspects, which is mainly facilitated by reading it into a data structure defined in `src/parse_gff.py`.
-This uses the third column of the gff to
+At this point I evaluate the annotation for several aspects, which is mainly facilitated by reading it into a data structure defined in `src/parse_gff.py` (filtering done only to the protein sequences is not taken into account!
+I am not back-transforming these edits onto the annotation).
+This uses the third column of the gff to infer the type of feature, which in braker is mainly `gene` as the top feature, then `transcript` which is a child feature to `gene`, and `exon` (and `intron`) which is a child feature to `transcript`.
+Other annotation pipelines use other tags, and sometimes the meaning isn't quite clear, e.g. I am unsure if `mRNA`, `rRNA`, `tRNA` and others are sub-categories of what braker calls `transcript`.
+I assigned all unfamiliar feature categories in the most simple way (so assuming that they are subcategories of `transcript`), but this might miss some nuances I am unfamiliar with, see the source code for how exactly I assign each feature type.
+This also only covers the ones I encountered in the native annotations of the species included here, there are certainly others that I did not include, but adding them would be pretty easy.

-And I compare it to native annotations for the same assembly from NCBI
+I compare my uniform annotations to native annotations for the same assembly from NCBI
-* `plotting/compare_gene_positions_histograms.py`
-*
+* `src/plotting/compare_gene_positions_histograms.py` (both annotations are based on the assembly, I check how the positions of annotated features overlap between both)
+* `src/plotting/plot_basics.py` (protein length histograms and number of transcripts)
+* `src/calculate_single_exon_stats.py` (make a file with single-exon stats that can be plotted in `plot_basics.py`)

+## Orthogroup identification with orthofinder

+I run orthofinder (`bash_scripts/orthofinder.sh`) with the processed proteinfasta files and no tree.

+### Filter orthogroups

+### Orthofinder evaluation

+Maybe add the blast thing idea i had if it goes fast

+## CAFE5: identify significantly rapidly evolving orthogroups

+## DAVID gene family clustering